By Gaye Levy, contributing writer

 4. How would you handle the stress and anxiety associated with a natural disaster, man-made disaster or economic crisis?

-This all brings us to today’s topic, a big fat list of essential oils for survival situations, along with suggested uses.
+This all brings us to today’s topic, a big fat list of essential oils for survival situations, along with their suggested uses.

 Many practitioners of alternative medicine are now encouraging the use of essential oils for minor ailments such as wounds, insect bites, nausea, headaches, digestive disorders and more.
 No longer considered hocus locus, the use of pure essential oils from plants and flowers that adapt to nature organically are becoming an important line of defense to ensure our health and well-being over the long term.